mediafly/extensions-documentation/interactives.md

 		}
 	});

 *Availability:* iOS, Android, Windows 8

 ### Retrieve data

-You can retrieve value information from keys in multiple ways.
-In all cases:
+You can retrieve value information from keys in multiple ways using mflyCommands.js.

+Alternatively, you can make the calls directly with AJAX, but we strongly recommend using mflyCommands instead.
+When making calls directly,

 * Response of 200 OK indicates a successful get of an existing key.
 The body of the response will contain the values indicated below.
 * Response of 404 Not Found indicates that the key does not exist